Citation, DOI & article data

 - widening of the interpedicular distance: often suggests a burst component

 - widening of the facet joints and increased intercostal spacing

-If immobilization is impractical (large body habitus) or the patient has polytrauma, surgical management may be indicated.
+Patients with any neurological deficit or unstable fracture patterns (damage to the posterior ligaments) will need surgical fixation to decompress the spinal cord and stabilize the fracture 5.
+If immobilization is impractical (large body habitus) or the patient has polytrauma, surgical management may also be indicated.

-It is named after George Quentin Chance : British radiologist who first described it in 1948 2
+Chance fractures are named after George Quentin Chance, British radiologist, who first described it in 1948 2.

 - 1. Davis JM, Beall DP, Lastine C et-al. Chance fracture of the upper thoracic spine.
 AJR Am J Roentgenol.
 2004;183 (5): 1475-8.
 AJR Am J Roentgenol (full text) - Pubmed citation